trimstray/nginx-admins-handbook/doc/RULES.md

   > By default, OpenSSL 1.1.1* with TLSv1.3 disable `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers.
 In my opinion, `ChaCha20+Poly1305` or `AES/GCM` are very efficient in the most cases.
 On modern processors, the common `AES-GCM` cipher and mode are sped up by dedicated hardware, making that algorithm's implementation faster than anything by a wide margin.
 On older or cheaper processors that lack that feature, though, the `ChaCha20` cipher runs faster than `AES-GCM`, as was the `ChaCha20` designers' intention.

   > If you want to use `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers (for example on constrained systems which are usually constrained for everything) see [TLSv1.3 and `CCM` ciphers](doc/HELPERS.md#tlsv13-and-ccm-ciphers).
 But remember: `GCM` should be considered superior to `CCM` for most applications that require authenticated encryption.

-  > On modern processors, the common `AES-GCM` cipher and mode are sped up by dedicated hardware, making that algorithm's implementation faster than anything by a wide margin.
-On older or cheaper processors that lack that feature, though, the ChaCha20 cipher runs faster than AES-GCM, as was the ChaCha designers' intention.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys.
 In my opinion you should use ciphers with `AEAD` (TLS 1.3 supports only these suites) encryption because they don't have any known weaknesses.